deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "How heavy IS that helmet?"
 Regaari asked.

 "Twenty-five pounds base weight."
-Warhorse replied, "Which, yeah.
+WARHORSE replied, "Which, yeah.
 Sucks."

 He rearranged some of his equipment and shrugged the ruck on again as if